mbaraa/mbaraa.com/files/blogs/using-wasm-with-sveltekit.md

-Brace your selvs, this will be a doozy...
+Brace yourselves, this will be a doozy...

-First of all install [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/) which will compile our Rust code into Web Assembly, then install `vite-plugin-wasm-pack` & `fs` using as a dev dependency to your SvelteKit project. now create a new Rust library which will be used for WASM run this command at the root of your SvelteKit project
+First all install [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/) which will compile our Rust code into Web Assembly, then install `vite-plugin-wasm-pack` & `fs` using as a dev dependency to your SvelteKit project. now create a new Rust library which will be used for WASM run this command at the root of your SvelteKit project

 ```sh
 cargo new wasm-test --lib
 ```

-last thing to install is `wasm-bindgen`, which is a Rust library used to interact with Javascript code.
+Last thing to install is `wasm-bindgen`, which is a Rust library used to interact with Javascript code.

-add the following to your Cargo.toml file to install it:
+Add the following to your Cargo.toml file to install it:

 ```sh
 # needed for target wasm type